whatisinternet/Inflector/README.md

 -----
 # Methods:

-The methods work in a very basic sense.
+The methods work in a very basic sense and will evolve to be correct over time.

 For example:
 ```rust